chris-clement/acebook-betterverse/README.md

 ### Comment on a Post

-You can comment on any Post
+You can comment on any Post.

 <img src="app/assets/images/README_images/addComment.jpeg"/>